aneshas/gocask/README.md

 If you don't have go installed, you can go to [releases](https://github.com/aneshas/gocask/releases) download latest release and go through the same process as above.

 # Still to come
 Since the primary motivation for this repo was learning more about how db engines work and although it could already be used, it's far from production ready.
 With that being said, I do plan to maintain and extend it in the future.

 Some things that are on my mind:
-- Current key deletion is a soft delete (implement garbage collection of deleted keys)
+- Current key deletion is a soft delete (implement merging and hint files)
-- Buffer writes
-- Use hint file to improve the startup time
+- Fold over keys
-- Double down on tests (maybe fuzzing)
+- Double down on tests (fuzz?)
 - Add benchmarks
-- Support for multiple processes and locking
+- Support for multiple processes and write locking
-- Making it distributed
+- Make it distributed
 - An [eventstore](https://github.com/aneshas/eventstore) spin off (use gocask instead of sqlite)